CGavinMullis/Oliran-Github/Quests/Main-Quests/A-Coming-Of-Age/README.md

 * Ruznack Will attempt to touch, pull, and disturb things unprovoked.
 He does not check for traps.
 * Rabin is more perceptive and will act more cauciously searching for traps as he walks.

+* If Ruznack survives he finds a red orb behind the statue when investigating
+* Rabin will find the rod

+**Rod of The Pact Keeper** (Warlock attunement)

+Rod, uncommon (+1)

+While holding this rod, you gain a bonus to spell attack rolls and to the saving throw DCs of your warlock spells.
+This bonus is determined by the rod's rarity.

+In addition, you can regain one warlock spell slot as an action while holding the rod.
+You can't use this property again until you finish a long rest.

 ## Kiko & Oasis Trial

+### Location - Somewhere in the Velik Wilderness

+Jungle Biome Birds tweeting smells of running water Shadows creeping.

 ### People: Professor Whiataker & Uncle Arbor Blacksand